Sirenity/2048/README.md

 This fork is focused on the implementation of several AI methods geared towards effectively teaching these various methods.
 Below is a list of the AI methods I plan to implement:

-    1. A* Search
+    1. IDA* Search
-    2. Alpha-Beta Pruning
-    3. Stochastic Hill Climbing
-    4. Greedy Search
+    2. Backtracking Search

 I advise the community to help with implementing more AI programs and perhaps involving their own kinds of heuristics to help generate new methodologies for Game Theory.